C-Claus/BlenderScripts/BlenderBIMOpenOfficeXML/BlenderBIMOpenOfficeXML_instructions.md

 - Check an .ifc file if it's modelled conform the [BIM Base IDS](https://www.bimloket.nl//documents/BIM-ILS_infographicA4_2020_UK_021.pdf)

 ## Quickstart
 ### 1. Open an .ifc file and check what you would like to export and click the button 'Write IFC data to .xlsx'.
 It writes each IFC element to a row.
+In this example I used this freely avaiable sample [model](https://github.com/jakob-beetz/DataSetSchependomlaan).
 ![alt text](https://github.com/C-Claus/BlenderScripts/blob/master/BlenderBIMOpenOfficeXML/images/00_Blender.png)

 ### 2. Filter the file using LibreOffice or Microsoft Excel and save it.